jerry-sky/personal-notebook/main/blender-notes.md

 For some reason, by default `Alt + Shift + RMB` doesn't work as expected (doesn't select multiple edge loops).

-The solution is to *enable switching between keyboard layouts using `Alt + Shift` combination provided you're using IBus as the keyboard layout switching solution.
-Only with one keyboard layout selected **in the system settings (not in IBus settings)**it will not switch keyboard layouts but it will unlock the expected functionality in Blender.*
+~~The solution is to *enable switching between keyboard layouts using `Alt + Shift` combination provided you're using IBus as the keyboard layout switching solution.
+Only with one keyboard layout selected **in the system settings (not in IBus settings)**it will not switch keyboard layouts but it will unlock the expected functionality in Blender.*~~

+The issue got resolved on its own. ***I have no idea why***, which is the worst kind of *“resolved”*.